The Word Problem for One-relation Monoids: A Survey: Early results ( 1914 -- 1960 )

 A little more rigorously, there is certainly always a way one can factorise any relator word $r_i$ into certain \textit{minimal invertible pieces}, i.e. words which do not have any left or right factors which are invertible.
 To find this set, Adian and Makanin use certain \textit{extension operations} to compute this set, starting from $C(\cup_i \{ r_i \})$ (i.e. the self-overlap free code generated by the set of left-hand sides of the defining relations).
 These operations are based on using equalities in the group with the $k$-relator presentation obtained from factorising the pieces into words from $C(\cup_i \{ r_i \})$, which can produce new, shorter invertible words, giving a presentation for another group, and the process repeats.
 Eventually, one finds that this process terminates (though of course not constructively, unless the word problem is decidable in all groups one encounters along the way).
 This results in a finite set $\Delta$ consisting of all invertible words $w$ with no non-trivial left or right factors in $\Delta$ with the property that $w$ is equal to some invertible factor of some relation word $r_i$, and such that additionally $|w| \leq |r_i|$.\footnote{The reader familiar with Zhang \cite{Zhang1992a} will perhaps wish to substitute $|w| \leq \max_i |r_i|$ for this final inequality, but this ``global'' bound is superfluous.} One can then factor the relation words into words from $\Delta$ uniquely, and obtain a presentation for a group.
 This group turns out to be isomorphic with the group of units of $M$.

 Let us say we now wish to solve the word problem for $M$.
-This is done using normal forms of words; let $w \in A^\ast$ be a word.
+We do this by finding normal forms of words in the following manner.
+Let $w \in A^\ast$ be a word.
 The key point in Adian's and Makanin's proofs is to find subwords of $w$ in $\Delta^\ast$ and replace them with equal and shorter words in $\Delta^\ast$, until this cannot be done anymore.
 They prove that the resulting form is unique, and hence reduce the word problem for $M$ to the comparison of words in $\Delta^\ast$.
 By construction, this is the word problem for comparison of words in $\Lambda^\ast$, which is just the word problem for $U(M)$.

-At this point, it is important to discuss the contributions to this area by L. Zhang in the \tc{1990}s, coming from theoretical computer science and the theory of string rewriting systems.
+At this point, it is important to discuss the contributions to this area by L. Zhang in the \tc{1990}s, coming from theoretical computer science and the theory of rewriting systems.
 He noticed that the extension operations of Adian and Makanin, used to compute the set $\Delta$, is not necessary in the one-relation case.
-Indeed, given a one-relation monoid $\pres{Mon}{A}{w=1}$, it is not possible to have non-trivial equalities of distinct pieces with one another, cf. \cite[Lemma~1]{Zhang1992b}.
+This observation reduces to the fact that given a one-relation monoid $\pres{Mon}{A}{w=1}$, it is not possible to have non-trivial equalities of distinct pieces with one another, cf. \cite[Lemma~1]{Zhang1992b}.
 This follows from Magnus' \textit{Freiheitssatz} for the one-relator group $\pres{Gp}{X}{\varphi(w) = 1}$.
 Beyond this, the proof -- which is now phrased in terms of rewriting systems -- is identical.

 Zhang would thereafter write several other papers on special monoids, rephrasing many of the old results using rewriting systems.
 This brought the attention of Adian \cite{Adian1993}, who writes: \blockquote{ \textit{I was surprised recently seeing several papers of L. Zhang [...] published in well known mathematical journals.
 The large part of these papers looks like a result of rewriting from [Adian's monograph] in a direct meaning of the word.
 Of course, to refresh the ideas and the technique of [the monograph] may be useful, but it should be done in a more decent way.} }